Scott Reed (comics)

 Scott Reed (born 1970) is an American illustrator, comic book artist and author from Reedsville, Ohio.
 His earliest comic work as a writer and inker appeared in Silverwolf Comics (Greater Mercury Comics) Eradicators in 1990.
 In 1993, he worked on-staff as an inker for Malibu Comics until 1996, when he was hired by Dark Horse Comics to provide inks for Godzilla and G.I.
 Joe Extreme comic book mini-series.
 For the next several years, he produced creator-owned online comics under his self-publishing label Webs Best Comics.
 In 2007, he and artist Shane White collaborated on The Overman, an apocalyptic noir science fiction mini-series published by Image Comics.
-In 2010, Reed wrote two mini-series for Marvel Comics, Realm of Kings: Son of Hulk, and Incredible Hulks: Enigma Force, which re-introduced several Microverse characters into the Marvel Universe.
+In 2010, Reed wrote two mini-series for Marvel Comics: Realm of Kings: Son of Hulk, and Incredible Hulks: Enigma Force, which re-introduced several Microverse characters into the Marvel Universe.
 Both series were penciled by Miguel Munera.
-In 2012, Reed wrote, illustrated and published Saga Of A Doomed Universe, a graphic novel distributed digitally with Comixology and included in Boing-Boing's 'Best Damn Comics of the Year' of 2012.
-From 2016-2018, Reed worked as a colorist on MidWalker, a comic book mini-series published by Fierce Comics.
-The first issue of Reed's latest comic book mini-series, Hark, was published in 2020 under his creator-owned label Beyond Forward Comics and distributed by Comixology and IndyPlanet.
+In 2012, Reed wrote, illustrated and published Saga Of A Doomed Universe, a graphic novel included in Boing-Boing's 'Best Damn Comics of the Year' of 2012.
+The first two issues of Reed's planned 6-issue comic book mini-series, Hark, was published in 2020 and 2022 under his creator-owned label Beyond Forward Comics.
+Saga of a Doomed Universe was re-published in a special edition format in 2023 by CEX Publishing, which included new variant cover art by Reed.
+A character co-created by Reed, Jentorra, was prominently featured in the 2023 Marvel Studios film Ant-Man and the Wasp: Quantumania.
+He is currently developing a sequel to Saga of a Doomed Universe.